winnukem/pebble-sunclock/README.md

 # History

+2.0.1

+Fully initialize text fields before displaying the watchface.
+Had avoided this due to display hesitations in Pebble v1.x, but Pebble 2.x doesn't have the same difficulty.

+2.0.0

+Initial port to Pebble version 2 environment.

+# Lineage

 This version is a tweak of the updates posted by orgemd.

 The following changes have been made to orgemd's version: